Where Should I Start?

 Beginner?
 Just getting started and not sure what you need or what to do?
 We've answered the top five questions we get from folks trying rope for the first time to help you find your way picking out your rope kit.
 (For more in-depth product and ordering information, check out our FAQ.)

-I'm a beginner, how much rope do I need?
+How much rope do I need?

 For wrist and/or ankle cuffs: 10-15ft is usually sufficient in most situations of tying wrists and ankles.
-If you're looking to attach the cuffs to furniture be sure to consider the distance between the limb and your tie-off point when selecting your rope lengths.
+If you're looking to attach the cuffs to something, be sure to consider the distance between the limb and your tie-off point when selecting your rope lengths.

 For chest ties and hip harnesses: Measure a loop around the fullest part of the hip.
 You'll need roughly six times the hip measurement of the person being tied.